choldgraf/choldgraf.github.io/blog/2025/os-support.md

 So I think the Jupyter Foundation's goal should be **finding leveraged opportunities to grow capacity**.
 That means finding ways to invest `1x` of resources to get `10x` of capacity within the project, ideally in a way that can be sustained over time (and potentially live longer than this funding cycle).

-I also think that the Foundation should prioritize _acting quickly_ and _learning_ over trying to get it perfect the first time around.
+I also think that the Foundation should prioritize _acting quickly_ and _learning_ rather than trying to get it perfect the first time around.
 It's more important that we deliver tangible value to the community and begin to iterate.
 So with that in mind, here are a few ideas for where I think we can grow capacity.

 ## Investing in the lifecycle of contributor growth